-Hedlund has had a winning season all 18 years at North Texas; only Anson Dorrance (North Carolina,31 years) and John Daly (William & Mary, 26 years) have active streaks of more winning seasons at one school.
-Since 1995, Hedlund has led North Texas to a250-99-23 record, the 9th-best winning percentage among all active coaches nationally at just one school.
+Hedlund has had a winning season all 19 years at North Texas; only Anson Dorrance (North Carolina, 35 years) and John Daly (William & Mary, 27 years) have active streaks of more winning seasons at one school.
+Since 1995, Hedlund has led North Texas to a 264-106-24 record (70.1 percent), the ninth-best winning percentage among all active coaches nationally at just one school.

-Hedlund now leads NT into Conference USA having coached 61 all-conference players since 1999, including three Sun Belt Player of the Year awards and four Sun Belt Freshmen of the Year.
+Hedlund has coached 64 all-conference players since 1999, including the reigning C-USA Offensive Player of the Year, Defensive Player of the Year and Freshman of the Year.
+His players have won three Sun Belt Player of the Year awards and four Sun Belt Freshmen of the Year awards.
 He has won three Sun Belt Coach of the Year awards, the latest in 2011.
 He has been recognized as the North Texas Coach of the Year by the Dallas Morning News and the Dallas All Sports Association, and the Greater Denton Sports Commission two years in a row

 Hedlund started the program from scratch in 1995 by implementing a game plan that emphasizes recruiting from the surplus of talent available in the Lone Star State.
 In his 18 years, the Mean Green has vaulted itself into one of the premier programs in the state of Texas.